 Connected locks can also be set up: unlike physical locks, these can be reconfigured as needed, to allocate or deny access to an identified user using different devices (smartphone, IoT chips, etc.)

-A final emerging use case concerns energy storage.
-More and more companies are choosing to equip their premises with energy production systems, such as solar panels, or reuse the heat produced by data centres to heat their premises.
+More and more companies choose to equip their premises with energy production systems, such as solar panels or reuse the heat produced by data centres to heat their premises.

 These positive energy buildings often produce more electricity or heat than they consume.
-If connected, they can intelligently redistribute energy where it is needed in their vicinity, using conveniently placed sensors.
+If connected, they can intelligently redistribute energy needed in their vicinity, using conveniently placed sensors.